CodeDmitry/NodePL/README.md

 ## Why Perl?

-Perl is available on pretty much every Unix-based system; PHP and JavaScript are not.
+1. Perl is available on pretty much every Unix-based system; PHP and JavaScript are not.
+2. Perl module installation defaults to global, which is a pain for wrangling on systems where you do not have root access.

 ## Milestones in mind